boromirdidnothingwrong/sodorpc/README.md

+Leaving the below for posterity but this supercedes that really.

+Images, in Contensis.
+Routes, just don't.
+They load dynamically bcuz of Siteview. eh.
+In theory we can also do a search thing if you get it a bit wrong.
+Don't know if there's any point.

+Fonts: don't.

+Put global layout in +layout.
+This can be over ridden for special cases but for PC's I don't see why.

 #Example website for Parish Councils

 Put styles in app.pcss.
 They *should* override the default styles.
 For certainty, set the styles on the elements themselves in +page.svelte.